janoside/btc-rpc-explorer/README.md

 4. `npm start` to start the local server
 5. Navigate to http://127.0.0.1:3002/
 6. Connect using the RPC credentials for your target bitcoin node (if you didn't edit [env.js](app/env.js) in Step 3)

-# Features

-* List of recent blocks
-* Browse blocks by height, in ascending or descending order
-* View block details
-* View transaction details, with navigation backward via spent outputs
-* View raw JSON output used to generate most pages

 # Screenshots